 The Drug-Free Schools and Communities Act of 1989 (DFSCA) requires institutions of higher education to establish programs that address unlawful possession, use, or distribution of alcohol and illicit drugs, and foster safe and drug-free learning environments which promote academic achievment.

-In accordance with the DFSCA, Collin College informs each student annually about the following information related to use of illegal drugs, alcohol abuse, inhalants, and unauthorized use of prescription and over the counter (OTC) medications:
+In accordance with the DFSCA, Collin College informs each student and employee annually through Collin email about the following information related to the use of alcohol and illegal drugs and abuse of any and all drugs (whether legal or illegal):

-- substance abuse counseling, treatment, and prevention programs available to Collin College students.
+- Substance abuse counseling, treatment, and prevention programs available to Collin College students and employees.

-The most recent annual notice sent to students through Collin Email can be found here.
+The most recent annual notice sent to students and employees through Collin email can be found here.